Today you’ll learn how to squirt when alone as well as how to make yourself squirt when you’re with your man.

 Answer: The level at which women squirt/ejaculate/gush is highly variable.
-Some women can shoot a steady stream into the air, while for most, fluid simply runs out of their vagina.
+Some women can shoot a steady stream into the air while for most, fluid simply runs out of their vagina.
 It’s the same for guys when they ejaculate.
 For many, it just oozes out, while for others it can fly across the room!

 Question: My man wants me to squirt for him, but I can’t.
 What should I do?

 Answer: Your boyfriend needs to relax and understand that learning to squirt takes time and patience.
-He also needs to understand that if you’ve never squirted on your own, then it’s even less likely that your first time is going to be with him.
+He also needs to realize that if you’ve never squirted on your own, then it’s even less likely that your first time is going to be with him.
 So take some ‘alone’ time to learn to squirt by yourself.
 Then once you can easily do it alone, you are going to find it easier to do with your man.

 You will find that the more pressure your man puts on you to squirt, the less likely it is to happen, so get him to take a chill pill and relax.

-Lastly, remember that some girls simply can’t squirt and that’s perfectly normal.
+Lastly, remember that some girls simply can’t squirt, and that’s perfectly normal.